graeme-winter/dials_tutorials/CCP4-DLS-2025/command-line-processing.md

 ## Data

 To process the data locally using DIALS you will need a copy of the dataset on your computer.
-On the Lehmus system at the Oulu workshop, the data set can be found in the directory `/study/2025/DP00BA77/library/THAS1`.
+At the Diamond workshop, the data set can be found in the directory `/FIXME`.
 Outside of the workshop, you can download it from [this link](https://ccp4serv6.rc-harwell.ac.uk/jscofe-dev/tmp/ADH4.zip).

 ## Summary